FelineJTD/simple-cryptography/README.md

 3. run `rerun ruby app.rb`

 # note to self
-Gemfile is like package.json di react, isinya dependencies.
+- Gemfile is like package.json di react, isinya dependencies.
 `bundle add [gemname]` buat nambahin gem

+- APPARENTLY HRS <button type="button"></button> BARU JALAN LIKE WTF IT NEEDS TO SPECIFY THE TYPE IS BUTTON???!!

 # how to do fe-be
 - from the FE, call a function using js (public/js/whatever file you create for the function)